$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Proofs II

+which is well defined by \ref{FSP}, and bounds the relevant speeds of propagation for both $u$ and the (shifted) Riemann solutions.
+Therefore, we can say that

-where the last equality follows from Kruzkov's $L^1$-contraction property for entropy solutions of scalar conservation laws \cite{kruzkov}.
-Now let $V=\sup f_u(\cdot,\supnorm{u})$ where the supremum is taken over all $x\in\mathbb{R}$, which is well defined by \ref{FSP}.
+where the last inequality follows from Kružkov's local $L^1$-contraction/finite-propagation estimate for entropy solutions of scalar conservation laws \cite{Kruzkov}, with propagation speed $V$.
 Since $\Phi,u\in L^{\infty}$, we can apply Hölder's inequality to both terms on the right-hand side above and from Theorem \ref{L2 stability} obtain

 which proves the corollary.
 Note that the shift curve $\overline{\xi}$ can be chosen such that it is Lipschitz, though it is not evident from this inequality.
 The only condition that the continuous curve $\overline{\xi}(t)$ must satisfy to induce $L^2$ contraction is that it must lie between the curves $\xi_{\pm}(t)-\sigma t$.
-If $\xi_{+}(t)\neq\xi_{-}(t)$, then in particular we can choose continuous curves that are not Lipschitz, but still induce $L^2$ contraction. {
+If $\xi_{+}(t)\neq\xi_{-}(t)$, then in particular we can choose continuous curves that are not Lipschitz, but still induce $L^2$ contraction.